• story – 4 min read

 Listen to the Intuit story or read the edited story below

 Writer is the full-stack generative AI platform for enterprises.
-We empower your entire organization to accelerate growth, increase productivity, and ensure compliance.
+We make it easy for organizations to adopt AI apps and workflows that deliver quantifiable ROI quickly.

 Tina O’Shea is the Director of Content Design and Design Tech at Intuit, and leads a team of 60 content designers, strategists, and architects working on QuickBooks.
 For nearly nine years, Tina has worked at Intuit developing and executing the QuickBooks voice in marketing, product, and self-help.